dopeboy321/thm_presecurity/PreSecurity/01-Windows-Fundamentals.md

 The current Windows operating system for servers is Windows Server 2019, and for the attached virtual machine, we also use Windows Server 2019 Standard.

-At the end, the authors ask the question:
+Objective of this task is to answer the question:

 What encryption can you enable on Pro that you can't enable in Home?